-This is our most common financial model.
-All of our non-salaried, tuition fee courses cost £9,000 (£4,500 per year for part time trainees), which is usually paid via a student loan.
+This is by far our most common financial model.
+All of our non-salaried, tuition fee courses cost £9,250 (£5,500 per year for part time trainees), which is usually paid via a student loan.
 In addition, many secondary subjects qualify for a tax free training bursary, which might be as much as £26,000 for the shortage subjects.
-This means that…

-Click here for the 2019-20 Bursary information.
-You’d also qualify for other perks such as student discounts, and Council Tax exemption!
+Click here for the 2021-22 Bursary information.
+You might also qualify for other perks such as student discounts, and Council Tax exemption!

 Some secondary trainees are employed by their main training school, and are paid a salary whilst they train.
 They are paid on the unqualified teacher rate.